• Skip to primary navigation

 Scooping coconut mixture onto a cookie sheet, then making coconut logs.

-Use a tablespoon measuring spoon to place about 18 scoops on the cookie sheet.
-Then using your fingers shape each coconut scoop into a log.
+2. Use a tablespoon measuring spoon to place about 18 scoops on the cookie sheet.
+Then use your fingers shape each coconut scoop into a log which will be the inside of the bounty bars.
 Place the cookie sheet into the freezer for at least 15 minutes to solidify.

 Melting chocolate in a small pot with a wooden spoon.

-Melt the chocolate with 1 tablespoon of coconut oil, in a double boiler on the stove or in the microwave at low heat.
+3. Melt the chocolate with coconut oil, in a double boiler on the stove or in the microwave at low heat.
 Stir often until it is fully melted and smooth.

 Coconut log covered in melted chocolate being placed on a cookie sheet.

-Place a frozen coconut log onto a fork, and dip it into the chocolate.
-Then place the chocolate-covered coconut on the other silicone or parchment covered cookie sheet.
+4. Place a frozen coconut log onto a fork, and dip it into the chocolate.
+Then place the chocolate-covered coconut on the other silicone or parchment-covered cookie sheet.

 • Make sure your coconut logs are frozen before dipping them into the melted chocolate.

-• Use a fork to dip the coconut logs into the chocolate.
+• Use a fork to dip the coconut logs into the chocolate, and tap off excess chocolate with a fork for the perfect homemade coconut chocolate bars.

 What is the difference between desiccated coconut and shredded coconut?